NWChemEx/PluginPlay/docs/source/developer/design/cache.rst

 - Failing to memoize when appropriate will affect performance

   - There's only so much we can do here.
-The auxiliary value-to-hash map will allow the user to force memoziation to occur whenever they want.
+Ultimately it's up to the database backend to determine if a set of inputs has been seen or not.
+Concievably, the database could use special comparisons to determine if two objects are equal.

 - Memoizing when not appropriate will compromise the integrity of the scientific answer.

-  - Assuming value comparison is implemented correctly for each object, the one-to-one mapping from input value to results established in this strategy should prevent this.
+  - Again this is up to the database backend.
+In our initial design two objects must compare value equal to be considered the same.
+If value equality is implemented correctly there is no reason why false memoization will occur.

 - Memoizing iterative (recursive) function requires special considerations

-  - Addressed by having an internal cache.
+  - Addressed by having ``UserCache``

 - Comparing objects can be expensive (think about distributed tensors)

-  - We still have value comparisons, but the majority of the comparisons will now be done by hashes.
-If the few value comparisons that remain become a bottleneck we assume this is indicative of the value comparisons needing further optimization.
+  - It's our opinion that optimizing value comparison is easier than trying to implement a general comparison solution based on hashing or the like.
+Object developers are of course free to use hashing inside their object's value comparisons as an optimization.

 - Module developers may want to do their own C/R.

-  - Addresed by having an internal cache.
+  - Addresed by having a ``UserCache``.
 Module developers can put whatever they want in that cache and have it be checkpointed.
-  - Module developers are also free to ignore that cache and do something else if they would like.
+  - Module developers are also free to ignore the ``UserCache`` and do something else if they would like.

 - Since memoization occurs per type ``T`` (``T`` derived from ``ModuleBase``) the actual cache will be a nested associative array (``T`` maps to an associative array ``A`` and ``A`` actually maps the inputs to results)

-  - The ``Cache`` nested ``CacheModule`` addresses this.
+  - The ``Cache`` and ``ModuleCache`` classes addresses this.

 - What are the keys?
 Input values?
 Hashes?
 Universally Unique IDs (UUIDs)?

-  - The final decision is a hybrid of values and hashes.
+  - From the perspective of the ``Cache`` the keys are input values.
+The ``Database`` implementation is free to map the input values to proxy objects such as UUIDs if it so likes.

 - How many entries do we expect in a module's cache?
 10s?
 100s?
 1000s?